-Over the weekend we celebrated Dylan’s 5th birthday with a pirate themed party.
+Over the weekend we celebrated our son’s 5th birthday with a pirate themed party.
 We had debated a couple of different themes throughout the year, but after my cousin’s wife shipped us a box of leftover pirate birthday goodies – we made our decision and started planning.

 Our guests were greeted by a ‘warning’ sign at the mailbox: Beware of Pirates.
 It was an easy DIY project I created using items we already had (find tutorial here).

 We had planned a few outdoor activities and we were thrilled the morning was overcast and cool (70 degrees in NC in mid-July??
 We’ll take it!).
 We set up a simple walk the plank using a 2×4 and ‘water’ made from a dollar store tablecloth.

 The inflatable crocodile was a purchased from 5 Below and the kids loved it.
 Poor croc was drug into the top of the playset on the opposite side of the yard and tossed overboard!
 They also played a hook toss game (idea and free printable from Fleece Fun) as well as made cork pirate ships to float in a small pond.

 We had purchased some plastic gold doubloons to hide in the sandbox for a treasure hunt, but a major rain storm on Tuesday left the sandbox a wet mess so I decided to toss that idea.
 Really, with the couple of activities plus the playset, toys inside and each other, the kids ages 5 and under were well entertained for the 2 hour party.

 Of course, we had snacks – pirate themed snacks.
 Our menu: